-The Most Valuable Golfer Award - for the golfer who made a significant contribution to the varsity team, exhibited exemplary leadership, and performed in an outstanding manner in tournament play - was merited by Charles G. Glorioso.
+The Most Valuable Tennis Player Award for the tennis letterman who has made a significant contribution to the tennis team by having exhibited exemplary leadership and having performed in an outstanding manner is presented to Christian H. Lacoste.

-The Most Valuable Tennis Player Award - for the senior player who made a significant contribution to the varsity team, exhibited exemplary leadership, and performed in an outstanding manner in tournament play - was merited by Brandon G. Beck.
+The Most Valuable Golfer Award for the golfer who has made a significant contribution to the team, having exhibited exemplary leadership, and having performed in an outstanding manner in tournament play is presented to Grayson M. Glorioso.